 Criminal law in India

 In India, crime is an offense against the State.
-The law has given a massive status to crimes, so much so that punishments could range from fine to the death penalty.
+The law has given a massive status to crimes, so much so that punishments could range from fines to the death penalty.
 Crime is against the welfare of society, and therefore, there are many legislations against the same in our country.
 The prominent ones include the Indian Penal Code, 1860, the Code of Criminal Procedure, 1973, and the Indian Evidence Act, 1872.
-Besides these significant acts, there are acts such as the Dowry Prohibition Act, 1961, the Juvenile Justice Act, 2000, the Indecent Representation of Women (Prohibition) Act, 1986, the Narcotics drugs and psychotropic substances Act, 1985, etc.
+Besides these significant acts, there are acts such as the Dowry Prohibition Act, 1961, the Juvenile Justice Act, 2000, the Indecent Representation of Women (Prohibition) Act, 1986, the Narcotics drugs, and psychotropic substances Act, 1985, etc.